fiidalgo/predictive-lsm-trees/README.md

 # Predictive LSM Trees

-This project implements a Log-Structured Merge-tree (LSM tree) key-value store based on the Monkey design (2017).
-The implementation follows the design guidelines for an optimal LSM tree, with plans to later add machine learning-based predictions for bloom filters and fence pointers.
+This project implements a Log-Structured Merge-tree (LSM tree) key-value store with machine learning-enhanced components.
+The foundation is based on the Monkey design [(Dayan et al., SIGMOD 2017)](https://stratos.seas.harvard.edu/files/stratos/files/monkeykeyvaluestore.pdf), which provides analytical optimal bloom filter allocations.
+We extend this with learned components following the Algorithms with Predictions paradigm.

 ## Design

-The LSM tree implementation follows the Monkey paper design with these key components:
+The LSM tree implementation follows a hybrid approach with traditional components and learned enhancements:

+### Traditional Components (Monkey Design)

 1. **Level 0 (Memory Buffer)**: 1MB in-memory buffer using a skip list for efficient insertions and lookups.
 2. **Tiered Disk Levels**: Each level is 10x larger than the previous level (size ratio T=10).